riscv-europe/summit-website-development/summit/2026/side-events-program.md

 ### &mdash; Advancing RISC-V Adoption in HPC and Cloud Environments

 Organized by FORTH.
-Contact: <a href="mailto:maraz@ics.forth.gr?Subject=RISC-V%20Summit%20WS%20on%20RISC-V%20in%20Cloud%20and%20HPC ">Manolis Marazakis</a>.
+Contact: <a href="mailto:maraz@ics.forth.gr?Subject=RISC-V%20Summit%20WS%20on%20RISC-V%20in%20Cloud%20and%20HPC">Manolis Marazakis</a>.

 #### Introduction